Nobox/FirefoxOS-Tweets/README.md

 ---

 ##Development Environment:
-To compile CoffeeScript, SCSS files and server a test environment run the following command:
+To compile CoffeeScript, SCSS files and serve a test environment run the following command:
 ```javascript
 gulp
 ```